nichi97/timeTrack/README.md

     * Comments:
         * This class is awesome!
 I wish I was in MIT for my undergraduate classes...
         * That is, 6.041, Probabilistic Systems Analysis and Applied Probability at MIT, which is available on OCW.

+* Period 4:
+    * Goals:
+        * [x] Finish video on Weak Law of Large Numbers
+        * [x] Finish on the video on Central Limit Theorem
+        * [ ] Review lecture 2 material (In Progress)
+    * Comments:
+        * Finished Weak Law of Large Numbers.
+Made connections with Markov and Chebyshev's Inequalities.
+Very fun lecture.
+        * Done with the two videos.
+They really helped!
+Currently working on the note of lecture 2
+        * Need a plan, so I can predict how many classes I can finish by the end of this summer

+* Period 5:
+    * Goals:
+        [ ] Review Lecture 2 Material (In Progress)

+* Period 6:
+    * Goals:
+        * [ ] Finish lecture 2 material review (In Progress)
+    * Comments:
+        * I was late for this period due to prolonged workout.
+I started 16 mins late, so I will end this period 16 mins late.
+        * Rewatching the part on Delta Method

+* Period 7:
+    * Goals:
+        * [x] Finish lecture 2 material review
+    * Comments:
+        * Finished review!
+It was exhilirating to see why we can replace p-hat with p using Slutsky.
+So many mysterious solved!
+        * Also all the convergences expanded my vocabularies immensely.
+I love this class so far, and my struggles today paid off.